Forcing Over a Free Suslin Tree: Introduction

-In order to motivate the problems which this article addresses, we review some of the early forcings for adding $\omega_1$-trees with different properties.
-Jech's forcing for adding a Suslin tree consists of conditions which are countable infinitely splitting downwards closed normal subtrees of the tree $({}^{<\omega_1} \omega,\subset)$, ordered by end-extension (\cite{jech67}).
-Jech's forcing is countably closed, $\omega_2$-c.c.\ assuming \textsf{CH}, and adds a free Suslin tree.
-Tennenbaum's forcing for adding a Suslin tree consists of conditions which are finite trees whose elements are in $\omega_1$ and whose tree ordering is consistent with the ordinal ordering, ordered by end-extension (\cite{tennenbaum}).
-Tennenbaum's forcing is c.c.c.\ and adds a free Suslin tree.
 Both Jech's and Tennenbaum's forcings serve as a foundation on which other forcing posets for adding $\omega_1$-trees are based.
 A variation of Jech's poset, in which any two elements of a condition differ on a finite set and conditions are closed under finite modifications, adds a uniformly coherent Suslin tree.
 Another variation adds a Suslin tree together with any number of automorphisms of it (\cite{jech72}).
 Stewart's forcing for adding a Kurepa tree consists of conditions of the form $(T,f)$, where $T$ is a condition in Jech's forcing with successor height and $f$ is an injective function from a countable subset of $\omega_2$ into the top level of $T$.
 Conditions are ordered by letting $(U,g) \le (T,f)$ if $U$ end-extends $T$, $\dom(f) \subseteq \dom(g)$, and for all $\alpha \in \dom(f)$, $f(\alpha) \le_U g(\alpha)$.
 Stewart's forcing is countably closed, and assuming \textsf{CH}, is $\omega_2$-c.c.\ and adds an $\omega_1$-tree together with $\omega_2$-many cofinal branches of it.

 In light of Stewart's forcing for adding a Kurepa tree based on Jech's forcing, a natural question is whether there exists a c.c.c.\ forcing for adding a Kurepa tree based on Tennenbaum's forcing.
 Jensen introduced the \emph{generic Kurepa hypothesis} (\textsf{GKH}), which states that there exists a Kurepa tree in some c.c.c.\ forcing extension (\cite{jensenccc}).
 Jensen and Schlechta proved that \textsf{GKH} is not a theorem of \textsf{ZFC}: if $\ka$ is a Mahlo cardinal, then after forcing with the L\'{e}vy collapse to turn $\ka$ into $\omega_2$, any c.c.c.\ forcing fails to add a Kurepa tree (\cite{jensenschlechta}).
 On the other hand, Jensen proved that $\Box_{\omega_1}$ implies the existence of a c.c.c.\ forcing for adding a Kurepa tree (\cite{jensenccc}).
 Since the failure of $\Box_{\omega_1}$ is equiconsistent with a Mahlo cardinal, so is the statement $\neg \textsf{GKH}$.
 Later, Veli\v{c}kovi\'{c} defined a c.c.c.\ forcing for adding a Kurepa tree which is simpler than Jensen's forcing; it is based on Tennenbaum's forcing and uses the function $\rho$ of Todor\v{c}evi\'{c} derived from a $\Box_{\omega_1}$-sequence (\cite{boban}).